A selected list of commissioners:

 - Feb.
 6, 2016 - European premiere of McTeague, an opera (commissioned and premiered by Lyric Opera of Chicago in 1992), at the Musiktheater in Linz, Austria, with the Bruckner Orchester conducted by Dennis Russell Davies.

-- Lucrezia, a one-act comic opera for five singers and two pianists, with libretto by Mark Stephen Campbell, premiered at Weill Hall, New York on March 11 and 13, 2008
+- Lucrezia, a one-act comic opera for five singers and two pianists, with libretto by Mark Stephen Campbell, premiered at Weill Hall, New York on March 11 and 13, 2008.
+An arrangement for orchestra and singers was premiered at the San Francisco Conservatory on May 4-6, 2018, in San Francisco.

 - A Wedding, an opera based on Robert Altman’s movie of the same name, with libretto by Arnold Weinstein and Altman, premiered at Lyric Opera of Chicago on December 11, 2004 - it ran for a total of ten performances.